pfreixes/pfreixes.github.io/_posts/2016-04-02-Dependency-Injection-Libraries-Why-WhyNot-Python.md

 {% endhighlight python %}

-In contrast and because of the global state shared and mutability - the new *setup* method changes the behaviour of the logger class, and as it is we have increased the uncertainty of the program and its unflexibility, making almost impossible give different behaviours to different parts of the code wihout affecting into each other.
+In contrast and because of the global state shared and mutability - the new *setup* method changes the behaviour of the logger class, and as it is **we have increased the uncertainty of the program and its unflexibility, making almost impossible give different behaviours to different parts of the code wihout affecting into each other**.

 # Recaping

 To sum up the following list tries to enumerate all of those things that we have seen in this post:

-    * Dependency injection helps us to build code to much couple.
+    * Dependency injection helps us to build code lossely coupled.
-    * Consider the use of DI libraries taking into account the trade off between readability and functionality
+    * Consider the use of DI libraries taking into account the trade off between readability and functionality.
-    * Global classes stil have issues becuase of the global state nature, even thought they can be considered in scenarios where there is small chances of mutability.
+    * Global classes still have issues becuase of the global state nature, even thought they can be considered in scenarios where there is small chances of mutability.